From Dyson Models to Many-Body Quantum Chaos: SYK with a single impurity: from single particle to many-body

+A genuine many-body picture thus arises via the minimal inclusion of the single term \(\hat{\gamma}^1 \hat{\gamma}^2 \hat{\gamma}^3 \hat{\gamma}^4\) only.
+This term, being quartic, induces a mixing between the single-particle energy levels.
+However, this mixing is minimal, since it takes place on \(4\) vertices of \(G(E, V)\) only, no matter how large the underlying single-particle problem is, or in other words how large \(N\) is.
+See Figure~\ref{fig:graphs_low_large_p_comparison} for a pictorial description of the effect of this 4-body interaction on the system.
+Our goal will be to investigate if, and under which conditions, this minimal interacting term is enough to induce \emph{many-body} quantum chaos among the energy levels.

-Let us discuss how the Hamiltonian in Eq.~\eqref{eq:SYK2_4_Hamiltonian} connects with previous studies.
-Refs.~\onlinecite{santos2004integrability, torres-herrera2014local, brenes2018high-temperature, brenes2020eigenstate, bastianello2019lack} consider a \emph{many-body integrable} Hamiltonian perturbed by a single impurity term, like the quartic term of Eq.~\eqref{eq:SYK2_4_Hamiltonian}.
+To compare with recent literature, we note that Refs.~\onlinecite{santos2004integrability, torres-herrera2014local, brenes2018high-temperature, brenes2020eigenstate, bastianello2019lack} consider a \emph{many-body integrable} Hamiltonian perturbed by a single impurity term, like the quartic term of Eq.~\eqref{eq:SYK2_4_Hamiltonian}.
 On the other hand, Ref.~\onlinecite{bulchandani2022onset} considers a \emph{single particle} Hamiltonian, similar to the quadratic terms of Eq.~\eqref{eq:SYK2_4_Hamiltonian}, perturbed by an \emph{extensive} many-body Hamiltonian.
-Our setup differs conceptually from both: the extensive terms define a \emph{single particle} problem, perturbed by a \emph{single} many-body impurity.
-This is a clever setup to understand how single particle chaos can be embedded into and induces many-body chaos.
+Finally, a dual situation, in which an extensive many-body Hamiltonian is (periodically in time) perturbed by a single-particle Hamiltonian, has been considered in Refs.~\onlinecite{roy2020random, roy2022spectral}.
+Our setup differs conceptually from all the aforementioned situations: the extensive terms, being just quadratic, define a \emph{single particle} problem.
+This single particle disordered problem is then perturbed by a \emph{single} many-body impurity.
+Additionally, it should be stressed that this impurity \emph{is not} perturbative, in the sense that its magnitude is of the same order as the \emph{many} extensive single particle terms.
+This setup will allow us to understand how single-particle chaos can be embedded into -- and induces -- many-body chaos.

-\sect{Numerical Results} To investigate the many-body chaotic properties of the models we use the \emph{\(r\)-ratios}, which provide a robust diagnostics of level repulsion~\cite{PhysRevLett.110.084101}.
-They are defined via the formula

-where \(s_i = E_{i+1} - E_i\) are the energy spacings between two neighboring eigenstates of the Hamiltonian and the average is taken over several levels in the same spectrum. \(\rr\) take specific values when the spectra show RMT (or integrable) distribution: \(\rr \approx 0.38\) for integrable (Poissonian) spectra, while for a random matrix ensemble (chaotic), depending on the symmetry class, we have \(\rr \approx 0.53, \, 0.60, \, 0.67\) for GOE, GUE, and GSE~\cite{PhysRevLett.110.084101}, respectively.
-In the case at hand, the quadratic terms in Eq.~\eqref{eq:SYK2_4_Hamiltonian} enforce GUE symmetry class~\cite{PhysRevLett.120.241603, nosaka2018the}.